birkin/primo_functional_tests/scratch_file.md

 - √ investigate multiprocessing.

 - look into how to ensure there is a lock on the write-output process.
+    - <https://stackoverflow.com/a/61265000> shows example of how to lock.

 - test not instantiating the web-worker with the output-queue, and remove references to it -- just out of curiosity.